Skip to content

 • md5: Hashes the value using the MD5 algorithm.

-Step 1 Define the Data Masking Function
+Step 1 Define the data masking function

 • Include the masking function in the meta section of your dimension definition.
 Here we have masked the gender column for the specific group dataconsumer but the same column is not redacted for the users in the default group.
 That means everybody can see the row values of gender column except for the users in dataconsumer group.